-Insulation is a tool that most Everett homeowners take for granted, when this resource is a powerful way to easily regulate home temperatures and save big on energy expenses.
+Insulation is a tool that most Western Washington homeowners take for granted, however, this resource is a powerful way to easily regulate home temperatures and save big on energy expenses.
 Here’s how it’s done:

 Insulation works by trapping the energized air in your home inside of billions of tiny air pockets.
 With a thick wall of insulation covering your crawl space ceiling and attic floors or walls, your home is covered in a thick blanket that prevents warm air from escaping.
 Some air may still come and go, but the energy stays inside.

-Many Everett homeowners dislike the idea of installing insulation because of the cost.
+Many Western Washington homeowners dislike the idea of installing insulation because of the cost.
 What they don’t know is that the benefits far outweigh the initial cost of the installation.
-Everett homeowners can save between 30 and 80 percent on their energy expenses annually from having their attics and crawl spaces sealed and insulated.
+Western Washington homeowners can save between 30 and 80 percent on their energy expenses annually from having their attics and crawl spaces sealed and insulated.
 Families have been able to pay off the costs installation with the money saved on their energy expenses.

 Power outages can come at the most unexpected times.
 But whether you’re in the middle of making dinner, watching tv, getting ready in the morning, or at home sick, you can trust that your home’s new insulation will ensure that it stays energy efficient until the power comes back.